The Macartney embassy to China 1793-94

 - The Manchu ruling class were far more antagonistic than the Chinese they came across who were much more friendly and sympathetic.
 The Manchus despised the Chinese and the feeling was reciprocated.
 They found that the Chinese were much more interested in innovation and trade than Manchus.
 They saw very few women on the trip but the Manchu women behaved differently, they did not have bound feet and were much more inquisitive.
 In many senses the Manchus were to the Chinese as the British themselves were to the Indians.
 Taking account of these internal tensions would have brought greater chances of success.

 - Just as there was little knowledge in Britain of the Manchu-Chinese tensions there was also little known about the north-south China divide.
 People in Guangzhou had very little knowledge or interest in the goings-on in Beijing.
-The mistake of treating all China as a homogenous country was made plain.
+The mistake of treating all of China as a homogenous country was made plain.

 While China learned very little from the embassy many in Britain pored over the many published journals of all the first-hand witnesses.
 Macartney’s journal even gets a mention in Jane Austen’s Mansfield Park ➚ - his journal was a best seller.
 Charts of the previously unknown Bohai Bay north of the Shandong peninsula were made.
 These would become invaluable when the Opium Wars brought the warships to Tianjin in 1860.